Medication For Sprains: Newest Treatment Options

 Stem cells are called pluripotent, which means they can mature into other types of cells.
 They also serve critical messaging functions in tissue.
 Stem cell therapy holds much promise for the future, but there are potential problems that require additional research before they become a mainstream treatment option (Lim & Hee, 2010).

 Overall, functional rehabilitation, the use of NSAIDs for the first 48 hours or so, and balance training seem to be endorsed as the best initial medication and treatment options for sprains.
-Of the alternative options, BPC-157 is a supplement that has been studied extensively in animals for its healing properties.

 - McKeon, P. O., & Donovan, L. (2019).
 A Perceptual Framework for Conservative Treatment and Rehabilitation of Ankle Sprains: An Evidence-Based Paradigm Shift.
 Journal of Athletic Training (Allen Press), 54(6), 628–638. https://doi.org/10.4085/1062-6050-474-17